OSGeo/gdal/doc/source/programs/gdal_raster_zonal_stats.rst

 When zones are defined using polygons, three methods are available for determining which pixels to include in the calculation.
 By default, the geometries are rasterized using default parameters, and pixels included in the rasterization are used in the calculation with equal weighting.
-By using ``--pixels all_touched``, all pixels touched by the polygon are used in the calculation, again with equal weighting.
+By using ``--pixels all-touched``, all pixels touched by the polygon are used in the calculation, again with equal weighting.
 If using ``--pixels fractional``, the fraction of each pixel that is covered by the polygon is computed, and pixels are weighted according to this fraction.
 This option requires GDAL be built against version 3.14 or later of the GEOS library.